rosh44/Liv2Eat/README.md

 # Liv2Eat-Digitalization of Canteen

 Liv2Eat is a digital solution designed to modernize the canteen experience by streamlining the process of menu display, food ordering, and payment.
 This system not only enhances operational efficiency but also improves customer satisfaction by reducing wait times.
-This solution consists of a Mobile App to order food and an adminw web application to view orders.
+This solution consists of a Mobile App to order food and an admin web application to view orders.

 ## Features